BenRamo06/PySpark/README.md

         filter() : Transformation is used to filter the records in an RDD

         toDF() : Transformation is used to create a Dataframe of a RDD

+        sortByKey(): sorts the input data by keys from key-value pairs either in ascending or descending order

+        groupByKey():  groups all the values in the given data with the same key togethe

     RDD actions – These methods are applied on a resultant RDD and produces a non-RDD value

         count() : Returns the number of elements of our RDD.

-        collect(): Returns a list of all the elements of the RDD (we don't use it in production environments)
+        collect(): Returns a list of all the elements of the RDD (we don't use it in production environments, because retrieve all aelemnts of the dataset in all nodes)

-        take():

-        saceAsTextFile()

-        getNumPartitions()
+        take(): returns n number of elements from the RDD

+        saceAsTextFile(): serve the resultant RDD as a text file

+        getNumPartitions(): used to know how partitions have the RDD.

-        repartition() used to increase or decrease the RDD partitions
+        repartition(): used to increase or decrease the RDD partitions

-        coalesce() used to only decrease the RDD partitions
+        coalesce(): used to only decrease the RDD partitions

+        union(): union between RDDS

+        distinct(): get distinct values in the RDD

+        zip(): create tuples win two RDD rdd1.zip(rdd2)